Armigerous/GreenThumb-app/notes/BRAND_IDENTITY.md

 #### Core Aesthetic Philosophy

 Picture the cozy pages of a well‑loved children's book: everything is painted in soft gouache and watery‑light watercolor on textured paper, so the colors feel sun‑aged and nostalgic—never harsh, never neon.
 Each scene is washed in a single seasonal hue (buttery spring yellows, honey‑amber autumns, slate‑blue winters) that glows gently around rounded, outline‑less shapes.
 You see visible paper grain and a few speckles of "pollen dust," as if the image itself has been living in someone's garden journal.
 The mood is always warm, calm, and a little whimsical—friendly enough that a five‑year‑old would feel at home, yet sophisticated enough for adults to feel a tug of nostalgia.
-That's the GreenThumb Pastel‑Gouache vibe we want every new illustration to breathe.
+That's GreenThumb Pastel‑Gouache vibe we want every new illustration to breathe.

 #### Technical Specifications